Cerebral Palsy Claims

 Despite this, there can be a misconception that such an amount represents a 'windfall' for the family.
 To understand how far-reaching these misconceptions are, we carried out a survey asking for people's opinions on compensation amounts.
 The results were startling, and highlight a perception among many people that compensation amounts awarded to those whose lives have been drastically affected through medical negligence seem too high.

-This perception is incorrect, and to challenge it we have created an infographic.
+This perception may be due to misinformation about what cerebral palsy compensation has to be used for, and to challenge it we have created an infographic.
 The visual explains why large compensation awards are often necessary for children with severe cerebral palsy, and shows the many different factors that must be considered when deciding on a final figure.
 It also includes a breakdown of typical figures involved.
-The infographic, which is based on a JMW case that settled for £10 million, shows that even though the amount seems high, it only covers costs to help with things most people take for granted.
+The infographic, which is based on a JMW case that settled for £10 million, shows that even though the amount seems high, it only covers costs to help with aspects of life that most people take for granted.

 How Can Medical Negligence Cause Cerebral Palsy?